Introduction

 For more information, see RA VPN Sessions.

-• Overall Inventory: Helps you monitor the health and status of all devices.
+• Overall Inventory: Helps you to monitor the health and status of all devices.
 The widget displays the total number of devices, categorized into Issues, Pending Actions, Other, and Online.

 For more information, see All Devices.

-• Site-to-Site VPN: Helps you manage and assess your site-to-site VPN connections.
+• Site-to-Site VPN: Helps you to manage and assess your site-to-site VPN connections.
 The widget displays the total number of VPN tunnels and the percentage that are Active and Idle.

 For more information, see Site-to-site VPN.